mykalamos/Programming/README.md

 The articles listed above establish an important hierarchy of values.
 * A1 and A3 emphasise the engagement of individuals (which is elaborated further in the Agile Principles below)
 * A2 seems like an odd juxtapostion to us now but perhaps reflecting the old days when user manuals were more in vogue.
 * A4 relates to A3 and the increased iterative flow of information between customer and delivery team.
-As a general point it clearly addresses the issue of requirement refinement but how the nature of that response requires nuance (more below).
+As a general point it clearly addresses the issue of requirement refinement but how the nature of that response is determined requires nuance (more below).

 ### Agile Manifesto Principles